cvisionai/tator-py/tator/openapi/docs/TatorApi.md

-Retrieve state type.
-A state type is the metadata definition object for a state.
-It includes association type, name, description, and (like other entity types) may have any number of attribute types associated with it.
+Get leaf type.
+A leaf type is the metadata definition object for a leaf.
+It includes name, description, and may have any number of user-defined attribute types associated with it.

 ### Example